-It is the responsibility of the user to connect the motor in accordance with the current legislation and regulations in the country of use.
-This is particularly important in regard to wire sizes used to connect the power and earth ground and the type and size of fuses.
+It is the responsibility of the user to connect the motor in accordance with the current laws and regulations in the country of use.
+This is particularly important regarding wire sizes used to connect the power, earth ground, and the type and size of fuses.